Sogo: Japan

 As of 2018, Sogo Department Store has locations in Yokohama, Chiba, Hiroshima, Omiya, Kawaguchi, Seishin and Tokushima.

-August 2020, Sogo closed its stores in Seishin and Tokushima, followed by the closing of the Kawaguchi store on February 2021 due to declining sales.
+In August 2020, Sogo closed its stores in Seishin and Tokushima, followed by the closing of the Kawaguchi store in February 2021 due to declining sales.

 China

 Sogo Department stores in China are operated by Taiwan-based Pacific Sogo.
 Stores are located in Beijing, three in Shanghai, two in Chengdu, two in Chongqing and one in Dalian, as of August 2007.
 It appears that all of the branches have shut down.

 Jiuguang Department Store

 In 2004, Jiuguang Department Store in Shanghai was opened as a joint venture between Lifestyle International Holdings of Hong Kong, the owner of Sogo Hong Kong and the state-owned Joinbuy Group of Shanghai.
 The department store is located in the fashionable Jing'an District adjacent to the Jing'an Temple, on West Nanjing Road.
 The store operation is a clone of the Sogo in Hong Kong including the high-end supermarket Freshmart and Beaute @ Jiuguang (instead of Beaute @ Sogo).

 The store also brought in some very exclusive designers, a lot of which had their first counter in Mainland China such as Thomas Pink, Jean Paul Gaultier and Vivienne Westwood.
 Currently, besides Shanghai, Jiuguang also opened in Suzhou and Dailan.